svaibhavs/RAG-with-Notebook/Part2-RAG-Sales-Manual/README.md

 ## 6 Deploy the RAG Webpage container

 To pull these all together, I have build a little webpage (which looks less than ideal, but does the job for the moment!).
+Here, the "app.py" is very basic and does not need changing, but you will have to track down quite a few instances for hardcoded URL to change in the "index.html" file!
+Sorry about that!
+You will see I have functions that call out to the containers we just build, so we need to change the URLs in these functions:
+-